-Why We're Starry-Eyed for Vintage Christmas Villages—And 5 Modern Picks Our Editors Are Loving
+The History of Christmas Villages—And 5 Modern Picks Our Editors Are Loving

-This year, more than years' past it seems, the holidays have us feeling a bit wistful.
-We gave nostalgic holiday decor the No. 6 spot in our top 8 Christmas trends of 2019, and we've long loved the vintage ceramic Christmas trees that are seeing a huge resurgence.
+This year, more than years past it seems, the holidays have us feeling a bit wistful.
+We gave nostalgic holiday decor the No. 6 spot in our top Christmas trends, and we've long loved the vintage ceramic Christmas trees that are seeing a huge resurgence.
 But if you have a collection of Christmas villages stashed away in Grandma's box of holiday decor, color us incredibly jealous.
 We first spied these magical, miniature winter wonderlands in the 1966 edition of BH&G's Christmas Ideas book.
 In it, our editors suggested building a village of fairy-tale houses from wood or cardboard to hang or display.
 Today, we still love the nostalgic feel of these tiny towns, and thanks to modern versions—like those made from ceramic and galvanized metal—we can build a set-up that matches our modern aesthetic.

 When Did Christmas Villages Become Popular?